pari-/ansible-pm2/README.md

 ## Requirements

-Currently this role is developed for and tested on Debian GNU/Linux (release: jessie).
+Currently this role is developed for and tested on Debian GNU/Linux (release: stretch).
 It is assumed to work on other Debian distributions as well.

 Ansible version compatibility: